-After the success of our past two Women in Tax Leaders guides, we are continuing to try to crack the glass ceiling of tax.
+After the success of our first Women in Tax leaders guide last year, we are continuing this year to try to put a crack in the glass ceiling of tax.

-Our intention with this guide is to shine the light on the women who are taking strides in their fields.
-We want to show the progress that is being made, but also that it needs to continue for women in what is perceived as a male-dominated industry.
+Our intention with this guide is to shine the light on the women who take strides in their fields, to show the progress that is being

 Inclusion in the Women in Tax leaders guide will be based on a minimum number of nominations received from peers and clients, along with evidence of outstanding success in the past year.
 Firms and individuals cannot pay to be recommended in this guide.

-To take part in the research process and ensure your firm is considered for the guide, please complete this form and return it, by email, to Anjana Haines at the address below.
+To take part in the research process and ensure your firm is considered for the guide, please complete this form and return it, by email, to Joelle Jefferis at the email address below.

 When nominating advisers, please consider the following: